Cannonball Fruit

 Description/Taste

-Cannonball fruits are medium to large in size, averaging 12 to 25 centimeters in diameter, and have a round, somewhat uniform shape with a heavy feel.
-The rind is thick, hard, and dense, with a rough and textured, brown-grey surface.
+Cannonball fruits are medium to large in size, averaging 12 to 25 centimeters in diameter, and have a spherical shape with a curved, uniform nature.
+The exterior shell is thick, hard, and dense, with a rough, textured brown-grey surface.
 Once the shell is cracked open, a pungent, acrid aroma is released, and the flesh is spongy, aqueous, and soft, encasing hundreds of small seeds.
-One fruit can contain up to 300 seeds, and once the white flesh is exposed to the air, it will oxidize into a light blue-green hue.
-Cannonball fruits have a distinctly earthy, tart flavor with sour apple, rubber, and musk notes.
-It takes up to 18 months for the fruits to fully develop, growing on vine-like stems, and the fruits will only ripen when connected to the tree.
-Cannonball trees are also known for their large, showy flowers with variegated hues of pink, red, orange, and yellow.
+One fruit can contain 65 to 550 seeds, and once the white flesh is exposed to the air, it will oxidize into a light blue to blue-green hue.
+Cannonball fruits should feel heavy for their size, sometimes weighing up to 16 kilograms, and are only consumed when ripe.
+The fruits will crash to the ground when mature and will not continue to ripen once it is separated from the tree.
+Cannonball fruits are edible, but they are typically avoided due to their notorious aroma.
+Cracked open fruits are said to smell acrid, vinous, and pungent with rubbery, sulfuric compounds giving them a stinky, disagreeable reputation.
+The ripe flesh has a distinctly earthy, bitter, astringent, and tart flavor with musky, acidic, sour apple and rubber notes.

 Seasons/Availability

-Cannonball fruits are found year-round in tropical regions worldwide.
+Cannonball fruits are available year-round in tropical regions worldwide.

 Current Facts

-Cannonball fruits, botanically classified as Couroupita guianensis, are unusual, globular fruits growing from the trunk of a deciduous tree belonging to the Lecythydaceae family.
-The Cannonball tree thrives in tropical to subtropical climates around the world and is primarily grown as an ornamental variety, planted in botanic gardens, parks, and in some neighborhoods.
-Cannonball trees can produce over 150 fruits at one time, and when in bloom, the trees can be covered in over 1,000 brightly colored, aromatic flowers.
-The flowers and the fruits also grow directly from the tree's trunk, rather than the branches, giving the tree a visually distinct appearance.
+Cannonball fruits, botanically classified as Couroupita guianensis, are unusual, globular fruits belonging to the Lecythydaceae family.
+The Cannonball tree thrives in tropical to subtropical climates worldwide and is a deciduous species extending up to 35 meters in height.
+The trees can produce over 150 fruits at one time, and when in bloom, the trees can be covered in over 1,000 brightly colored, aromatic flowers.
+The flowers and the fruits grow directly from the tree's trunk rather than the branches, giving the tree a visually distinct appearance.
 Cannonball trees earned their name from their rough, brown, and round fruits, which are similar in appearance to a cannonball.
-Legend also has it that when the fruits drop to the ground and crack open, they create a loud thud that allegedly sounds like a cannonball dropping.
-Cannonball trees are known by many other regional names, including Kanon trees, Ayahuma, Nagalingam, Granadillo de las Huacas, and Sala trees.
-The fruits are edible when ripe, but they are not commonly consumed due to a permeating, pungent odor released from the flesh.
+Legend also has it that when the fruits drop to the ground and crack open, they create a loud thud and clap that allegedly sounds like a cannonball firing.
+Cannonball trees are known by many regional names, including Kanon trees, Ayahuma, Nagalingam, Granadillo de las Huacas, and Sala trees.
+The fruits are slow maturing, taking anywhere from 12 to 18 months to ripen, and once mature, they crash to the ground and split open, expelling the seeds.
+In the modern day, Cannonball trees are primarily found as a wild species or as ornamental trees planted in botanical gardens.
+The fruits are edible when ripe, but they are not commonly consumed due to their permeating, often unpleasant odor.

 Nutritional Value

-Cannonball fruits have not been studied for their nutritional properties and are only known to contain small amounts of sugar and acids, such as citric, malic, and tartaric.
-In traditional medicines of South America, the fruit's flesh is used to disinfect wounds and is consumed as a cough suppressant.
+Cannonball fruits have not been studied for their nutritional properties as they are not commonly consumed.
+The flesh is only known to contain small amounts of sugar and acids, such as citric, malic, and tartaric.
+In South America, Cannonball fruits are considered a maestro plant, meaning the plant has various medicinal properties.
+Shamans believe the tree's spirit teaches and reveals its medical powers to them, and the fruits, flowers, and leaves are used in infusions to reduce pain and inflammation.
+Cannonball trees are thought to provide immune-boosting elements, and the fruit's flesh is used to disinfect wounds and act as a cough suppressant.
+In India, Cannonball fruits are topically used for skin irritations and are thought to have antifungal, antimicrobial, and antiseptic capabilities.

 Applications